Seattle's Russell Wilson Outplays Patrick Mahomes and Enters MVP Race

 What Wilson did, though, in many ways was more impressive.
 He didn't make a singular better play than that one; he made a series of them.
 He did it with his legs, and he did it with some pinpoint throws.

 With the score tied at 17, Wilson threw one of the most accurate passes of the season to Doug Baldwin for a 27-yard score.
-It was a special catch by Baldwin, but Wilson squeezed the pass in with Baldwin having less than a yard separation from the defender.
+It was a special catch by Baldwin, but Wilson squeezed the ball in with Baldwin having less than a yard separation from the defender.

 Wilson even made his own across-the-body throw.